Chintheche: Arts and culture

-Chintheche is where the Lake of Stars Music Festival was held from 2004–2007.
+Chintheche Town, formerly the headquarters of the district, is where the Lake of Stars Music Festival was held from 2004–2007.
+Chintheche Town is also the base of the Park Town Band.
+Other well known cultural dances in the area include Malipenga and Chilimika.
+Every year Mdawuku wa aTonga celebrates cultural practices of the Tonga people.

 Attractions and amenities

 Chintheche has bars, restaurants, guest lodges, campsites, a supermarket and a cash and carry wholesaler; the majority of the town's amenities are along the Chintheche Strip.